-Choose a trait and include a story where you successfully overcame your weakness.
-Don’t dig into

-	personal aspects since the interviewer doesn’t care if you are not a good cook or that you are the

-	jealous type.
-Professionalism should still be of great importance, therefore you should mention

-	qualities they can relate to.
+Choose a trait and use the STAR method to explain how you successfully overcame your weakness.
+Don’t dig into personal aspects since the interviewer doesn’t care if you are not a good cook or that you are the jealous type.
+Professionalism should still be of great importance, therefore you should mention qualities they can relate to.
 Don’t lie!
-Lies smell immediately fishy, and you don’t want to lose

-	credibility over that.
-Saying “I don’t have any weaknesses” on the other hand, reflects
+Lies smell immediately fishy, and you don’t want to lose credibility over that.
+Saying “I don’t have any weaknesses” on the other hand, reflects boastfulness.

-	boastfulness.
 Simple honesty is rewarded!

 “I have a tendency to over-criticize myself, even if my work receives a positive response.
-I usually

-	feel that I could have done more for the project which leaves me with cognitive dissonance,

-	regardless of the outcome of the project.
-It’s hard for me to look objectively at my achievements as

-	achievements, but I’m working on it, and ever since my confidence and level of satisfaction are much
+I usually feel that I could have done more for the project which leaves me with cognitive dissonance, regardless of the outcome of the project.
+It’s hard for me to look objectively at my achievements as achievements, but I’m working on it, and ever since my confidence and level of satisfaction are much higher!”

-	higher!”

 “When we are in a bigger team meeting, I usually don’t like to give much voice to my opinion.
 I’m scared that I might not be right or that I offend someone.
 Therefore I share my concerns privately with the respective individuals or in smaller team meetings.
 If it raises some unsolved issues, usually the project leader brings it up as a shared concern from the team.
 I try to improve and to share my opinion even if it creates a great amount of discomfort to me.
 Ever since it’s been easier to talk in front of the company!”